file-format/Docs/en/game/cfg-mugen.md

 2.  **Stages:** In addition to characters, users can also create and customize stages where battles take place.
 These stages can have interactive elements and unique backgrounds.

 3.  **Screenpacks:** Screenpacks are visual themes that change overall appearance of game, including menus, character selection screens and life bars.
-Users can create and share their own screenpacks to give their games a unique look and feel.
+Users can create and share their own screenpacks to give their games unique look and feel.

 4.  **Sound and Music:** Creators can add sound effects and background music to their games, enhancing overall gaming experience.